-Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Suvivors
+Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors

-The Breathe Network’s course, Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors, is co-taught by a team of 16 instructors, all of whom are seasoned professionals in the realms of trauma, psychology, sexual assault, yoga and meditation.
-We have designed this course to be an accessible and empowering way for survivors to embark upon or deepen their healing through sustainable and holistic practices.
+The Breathe Network’s course, Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors, is co-taught by a team of 16 instructors, all of whom are seasoned professionals in the realms of trauma, psychology, sexual assault, yoga, and meditation.
+We have designed this course to be an accessible and empowering way for survivors to embark upon or deepen their healing through sustainable, somatic, and holistic practices.

-*Equity Pricing is available for this course upon request.
-We will prioritize access for Black, Indigenous, and other Survivors of Color.
-Please contact Molly at: email@example.com with your request.
+*Partial scholarships are available for this course though our Embodying Survivor Justice fund.
+We will prioritize access for Black, Indigenous, People of Color.
+Please contact Tosha at: email@example.com to learn more about this program.

 Deepen your healing journey with our thoughtfully curated and experiential course on trauma-informed yoga and meditation.
 We have created this course in a way that is sensitive to the unique vulnerabilities of survivors while also honoring and amplifying their tremendous strength.

-You’ll learn about trauma-informed yoga and meditation from a variety of lenses and instructors, and that learning will be bookended with an accessible introduction to cutting-edge insights on stress and resilience physiology, managing triggers and flashbacks, self-care, and more.
+You will learn about trauma-informed yoga and meditation from a variety of lenses and teachers, and that learning will be bookended with an accessible introduction to cutting-edge insights on stress and resilience physiology, managing triggers and flashbacks, self-care, and more.

-Beginning to work with somatic/body-based practices like yoga and meditation can feel vulnerable, and this course allows you to participate from the comfort of your own home and at your own pace.
-You can move along with us each week, or you can take your time to digest and integrate the materials over a period of months.
+Beginning to work with somatic or body-centered practices like yoga and meditation can feel vulnerable, and this course allows you to participate from the comfort of your own space and move through it at your own pace.
+You have time to take your time.

-This course will support you in nurturing the nonlinear journey of sexual assault recovery by inviting your body and mind as partners in that process.
+Embodied Healing will support you in nurturing your nonlinear journey of sexual assault recovery by inviting your body and mind as partners in that process.

 What’s included in this online course: